collective/collective.behavior.relatedmedia/README.rst

 This package does not include any CSS or JS resource to enable some nice gallery experience.
-You can define this in your themen package.
+You can define this in your theme package.